-The wiring connector installed on all Newmar fifth wheels is the standard seven-pin connector.
-The 12 volt battery in the tow vehicle supplies power to the trailer's electric brakes, tail lights, brake lights, turn lights, etc. through this connector.
+The wiring connector installed on all Newmar towable units is the standard seven pin connector.
+The 12 volt or 6 volt battery in the tow vehicle supplies power to the trailer's electric brakes, tail lights, brake lights, turn lights, etc. through this connector.
 The color scheme for the wiring pigtail is as follows: